Devir0R/Underhand/README.md

 everything! except...
 1)  the game menu is not done yet, it contains only The Game and mute in options.
 2)  all god's blessing cards are all in the deck and not like the app, where you can choose up to 3 god's blessing,this will be implemented in the future.
+3)  no radio commentarry yet, will be added soon!

 <h2>Vision(Future Expectations</h2>